Lemon Chess Pie

 This is a quick overview of the recipe.
 The full list of ingredients & complete step-by-step instructions are in the recipe card below.

-1. Prepare your pie shell.
+1. Prepare your pie shell and preheat the oven to 350°F.

 2. In a bowl, mix the flour and sugar.